cstrouse/Dell-T3610-Hackintosh/README.md

 - SMBIOS details (serial number, MLB, UUID)
 - CPU power management info for __YOUR__ processor (use Piker Alpha's [SSDT generator](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create appropriate power management settings for your hardware
-- USB mapping; I remove EUSB/USBE using the STA method in an SSDT rather than mapping since my USB injector kext that worked with Clover didn't work with OpenCore
+- USB mapping; Requires resetting RHUB and a few renames

 ## What Does Work